tfiers/tomasfiers.net/content/projects/programming.md

 image: null.png
 ---

-I have been programming since I was 10.
-This has lead to a heap of hobby projects, small and large.
-A selection of the ones I remember:
+I loved programming as a kid (still do and still am).
+Some of the hobby projects I remember:

 - Gravity & planetary motion simulator.
-The generated trajectories were pretty to look at.
+The generated trajectories were interesting.
   Programmed, as many other projects, in Flash / ActionScript (RIP this beautiful programming environment).
 - [Weierstrass function](https://www.wikiwand.com/en/Weierstrass_function)
   plotter.
 I was fascinated by this function that was continuous everywhere, but